DevOps

 Discover Terraform's import feature, understand challenges with earlier releases, and enhancements in the latest 1.5 config-driven feature

-Infrastructure as code (IaC) has become a standard for managing complex IT infrastructures.
-Terraform, a key player in the IaC sphere, is quite familiar to DevOps engineers and developers alike.
-One of the essential commands within the Terraform toolset is the terraform import command allowing the import of existing resources.
+One of the commands in the Terraform command set is the terraform import command.
+It allows the import of existing resources.
 There are some challenges with the legacy terraform import command.
-However, with the release of Terraform 1.5, Hashicorp has introduced new import functionality.
+With with the release of Terraform 1.5, Hashicorp has introduced new import functionality.
 Let’s dive into Terraform import existing resources step-by-step and see how this is done in 1.5 and higher.

 What is Terraform?